LGBTQ culture in Vienna: Cafés and nightlife

 The biggest amount of LGBT cafés, bars and restaurants is in the 6th district.
 Of these, the oldest one is Café Savoy.
 It was opened in 1896 and eventually became a point of attraction among LGBT community and tourists.
 Other bars in the area include Village, Das Gugg (run by HOSI Wien), Villa Vida (run by Rosa Lila Villa), Café Willendorf, Mango Bar and Marea Alta.
 Why not is a club that hosts theme parties and drag shows.

 Café Flinte was founded in 1977 by a feminist collective and is run by Lesbian women, targeting a female and trans audience.

 Regular parties in 2022 include Männer im Garten at Volksgarten Pavillon, Rhinoplasty at Club-U (since 2007) and G-Spot.

 Queer music scene

 UNRECORDS is a queer-feminist record label founded in 2012 in Vienna.
 The label's aim is to support experimental/noise/punk/rock music in a queer-feminist context.

 Vienna-based collectives working with electronic music, sound art and queer activism include Sounds Queer? and Fibrig.
 They share knowledge and tools and they believe that music can create a safer space to exchange experiences and express yourself.
 They organise workshops, collective jams, performances and shows.

 The 60th Eurovision Song Contest was held in May 2015 in Vienna after drag queen Conchita Wurst had won the contest the previous year.
-The event took place in Wiener Stadhalle.
+The event took place in Wiener Stadthalle.

 In April 2022, the 4th Symposium of the LGBTQ+ Music Study Group took place in University of Music and Performing Arts Vienna.